teotorres/teotorres/README.md

 - 👋 Hi, I’m @teotorres
-- 👀 I’m interested in ...   la musica  , baile, y la tecnologia
+- 👀 I’m interested in ...   tecnologia
 - 🌱 I’m currently learning  programacion
 - 💞️ I’m looking to collaborate on ...  cualquier cosa que me ayude a avanzar
 - 📫 How to reach me ...